 And, you may have already had "rising dirty water" coverage up north in your policy - again not the case in Florida - for that you need to purchase flood insurance.
 Look into pool Flood Insurance even if you're not in a Flood Hazard Zone.
 This is especially important in SW Florida.
 The cost is small in comparison to having a Hurricane claim turned down for water and not wind damages.
 Again, be sure to ask these questions!
 You can call 1-877-30-COVER to begin researching the costs for these Preferred Risk Pool Flood Policies.

-Condo owners...check out the provided coverage through the association's policy and then be sure to get a separate "contents" coverage policy.
+Condo owners...check out the provided coverage through the association's master policy and then be sure to get a separate "contents" coverage policy on your own.

 Finally, see if there's a government-backed insurance plan.
 In some high-risk areas, such as coastal zones, federal or state governments may back plans to lower rates.
 So, be sure to ask your insurance agent.